KurtSoncco/gen-ai-soil-profiles/experiments/flow_matching/README.md

 Flow Matching is a generative modeling technique that learns a neural vector field to transport noise to realistic data.
 This implementation focuses on unguided flow matching without physics constraints.

-**Normalization**: Data is normalized using z-score normalization (mean=0, std=1) which aligns with the Gaussian base distribution used during training and sampling.
-All outputs and metrics are reported in the original (unnormalized) Vs scale.
+**Normalization**: Data is transformed with log1p (y = log1p(Vs)) and then z-score normalized (mean=0, std=1), aligning with the Gaussian base distribution used during training and sampling.
+All outputs and metrics are denormalized back to Vs using expm1.

 ## Architecture